Landscape painting is one of the most popular genres for collectors and artists alike. However, styles of landscape paintings vary widely.

 Some artists use quick, broad brushstrokes, making paintings look more like abstract art.
 Other painters add excruciating detail creating photographic-like detail.

-Regardless of your style, here are 10 great tips to get you started on or improve your landscape paintings.
+Regardless of your style, here are 10 great tips for how to paint landscapes.

 - 1. Indoor or Outdoor Landscape Painting?

 - 3. Begin with a Drawing and Block-in the Scene

 - 5. Value, Value, Value

 - 6. Simplify Detail